bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   Running background tasks does not influence the state (*'executing_task'* is not set).
 The environment state is different from Run Engine state (*re_state*), e.g. the environment is considered *idle* when the current plan is paused.

+              **worker_background_tasks**: *int*
+                  the number of background tasks, which are currently running in the worker environment.
+                  Excessive or growing number of background task may indicated serious issue with the environment.
+The parameter represents the number of background tasks executed in separate threads, such as tasks started by API requests *script_upload* and *function_execute* with *run_in_background=True*.
+Foreground tasks that block execution of plans and other tasks are not counted.

               **plan_queue_mode**: *dict*
                   the dictionary of parameters that determine queue execution mode.
 The key/value pairs